adr1anh/adrianhamelink.com/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Masters in Computer Science
+role: MSc in Computer Science

 # Organizations/Affiliations to show in About widget
 organizations: